 ...Common sense apparently betrayed me, because I just threw the shield at her head.
 Wait, did it hit?
 Awesome!
 Get it back before I die.

-The Multiverse: Tom/Xane is just one of many people assigned to watch over a portion of reality - and on top of that each reality has some uncounted number of individual possible (and existing) timelines.
+- The Multiverse: Tom/Xane is just one of many people assigned to watch over a portion of reality - and on top of that each reality has some uncounted number of individual possible (and existing) timelines.
 For instance, there would be (according to Tom): at least one in which Lucina did not heal Cameron; one in which he didn't end up with Anna; one in which either Fire or Malcolm, neither, or both were taken by Lucien...

-The Needs of the Many: Cameron's original reasoning for leaving Emmeryn to her fate - her sacrifice would inspire mass desertion from the Plegian Army, meaning less people would die as well as giving the Ylisse/Ferox alliance more able-bodied soldiers for when Valm attacks.
-Oh, and because Emmeryn would try to diplomacyWalhart.
+- The Needs of the Many: Cameron's original reasoning for leaving Emmeryn to her fate - in canon, her sacrifice inspires mass desertion from the Plegian Army, minimising overall casualties on both sides as well as ensuring the Ylisse/Ferox alliance has more able-bodied soldiers when Valm attacks in two years' time.
+Oh, and because Emmeryn would try to diplomacy Walhart.

-Otaku: Noel seems to be one for the Japanese language, much to her brother's dismay.
+- Otaku: Noel seems to be one for the Japanese language, much to her brother's dismay.

-Shipper on Deck: Cameron - being a Fire Emblem fan - is one.
+- Shipper on Deck: Cameron - being a Fire Emblem fan - is one.
 Particularly the Robin/Lucina ship.

-His friends in the Shepherds - that is Stahl, Vaike, Kellam, Lon'qu and Gaius - all support his relationship with Anna.
-It's also mentioned that some people initially assumed that he'd hook up with Maribelle, given that she seemed to be Tsundere for him - given that Maribelle is like this with everyone, though, this was obviously not the case and came of it.
+- His friends in the Shepherds - that is Stahl, Vaike, Kellam, Lon'qu and Gaius - all support his relationship with Anna.
+It's also mentioned that some people initially assumed that he'd hook up with Maribelle, given that she seemed to be Tsundere for him - given that Maribelle is like this with everyone, though, this was obviously not the case and nothing came of it.

-Shout-Out: Anna's son - Malcom "Mal" Yriel is captain of a ship called Serenity.
+- Shout-Out: Anna's son - Malcom "Mal" Yriel is captain of a ship called Serenity.
 Sound familiar?

-When Robin mentions team killing, Cameron internally remarks 'Heh, keyboard shortcut for teamkills.
+- When Robin mentions team killing, Cameron internally remarks 'Heh, keyboard shortcut for teamkills.
 Control-f-u'

-Everyone who is part of the Pantheon.
+- Everyone who is part of the Pantheon.

-Chrom of all people:
+- Chrom of all people:

 General Mustafa: ...I am loathe to kill you.